yeoman/generator-node/README.md

 ### Publishing your code

-Once you're tests are passing (ideally with a TravisCI green run), you might be ready to publish your code to npm.
+Once you're tests are passing (ideally with a Travis CI green run), you might be ready to publish your code to npm.
 We recommend you using [npm version]() to tag release correctly.

 ```
 $ npm version major